-J. Marshall Crews in his book From These Beginnings about the founding of UNCW, stated that "On September 4, 1947, at 4 p.m., Wilmington College, with seventeen faculty members, opened the doors to 238 students, seventy-five percent of whom were veterans.”
-Since that time UNCW has become one of the leading universities in the southeast and maintains a deep tradition of educating and collaborating with local military personnel - both active-duty and retired - and their spouses and families.
+In his book, From These Beginnings, about the founding of UNCW, J. Marshall Crews states that "On September 4, 1947, at 4 p.m., Wilmington College, with seventeen faculty members, opened the doors to 238 students, seventy-five percent of whom were veterans."
+Since that time, UNCW has become one of the leading universities in the southeast and maintains a deep tradition of educating and collaborating with local military personnel - both active-duty and retired - and their families.

 UNCW is consistently named by G.I.
 Jobs Magazine as on of the Top Military Friendly schools in the nation and the UNCW Onslow Extension Site continues to dedicate all effort necessary to create the most powerful learning experience possible for student military veterans.

 In order to better serve our military-affiliated students, UNCW established the UNCW Military Advisory Board and the UNCW Military Task Force in 2007.
 Through these collaborations, UNCW will continue to dedicate all effort necessary in order to create the most powerful learning experience possible for both active-duty military students and military veterans at UNCW.

 The UNCW Military Task Force

 This intra-campus committee, established in fall 2007, works to address current and future issues affecting the admission, continuing enrollment, progress toward a degree, and quality of the university experience for UNCW students who are active-duty members of the military, military veterans and military spouses.
 The Task Force consists of UNCW faculty, staff, and administrators throughout campus who collaborate to create and/or refine policies advocating for our military affiliated population.